WooCommerce Bookings and Appointments

 - Consider holiday for Shipper Only

-- Consider holiday for Shipper and Recipient
+- Consider a holiday for the Shipper and Recipient

 If you choose the first option, the shipment calculation process will consider a holiday for you but not the customer.
 For example, if you receive an order today and tomorrow is a holiday, the shipment calculation will start the day after tomorrow.
 However, the shipment will be delivered to the customer in spite of the fact that the delivery day is a holiday/non-working day.

-Now, if you choose the second option, the plugin will consider the holidays for both the parties.
-Meaning, if the product or the item will be delivered to the customer only on the working days.
+Now, if you choose the second option, the plugin will consider the holidays for both parties.
+Meaning, if the product or the item will be delivered to the customer only on working days.
 So, if the estimated delivery day is a Sunday or simply a holiday, the plugin will display the next possible working day as the estimated delivery day.
-However, the condition will remain same for the shipper and will not change in both the cases.
+However, the condition will remain the same for the shipper and will not change in both cases.

 Let us take an example to understand the whole scenario in a better way.